allinurl/goaccess/README.md

     output /srv/report/index.html
     real-time-html true

-If you want a secure connection, a TLS/SSL certificate and a key files must be configured as well:
+If you want a secure connection, a TLS/SSL certificate and a key files must be configured as well in your config file:

     ssl-cert /srv/data/domain.crt
     ssl-key /srv/data/domain.key